 To provide a quick overview, vinyl and mesh banners use a vinyl material that is designed for outdoor use (with impressive water resistance) while fabric banners use a lighter, elegant polyester for indoor display.

 Weight/Thickness: Though our vinyl, fabric, and mesh banners all use a variation of polyester material, the thickness and structure (as outlined above) differs.
-Fabric banners use a lightweight, 9 oz. polyester whereas vinyl banners use a heavier 13 oz. (with an 18 oz. option) polyester, coated with a vinyl layer.
-Mesh banners use a 10 oz.
+Fabric banners use a lightweight, 6.8 oz polyester whereas vinyl banners use a heavier 13 oz. (with an 18 oz. option) polyester, coated with a vinyl layer.
+Mesh banners use an 8 oz.
 PVC material (vinyl).

 What exactly does this mean?
 The ounce count for banners correlates to how many ounces of the material are in a square yard.
 Typically, the higher the ounces, the thicker the material.
 Tensile strength (the ability to withstand tearing or ripping with tension) usually increases as ounce count increases (when comparing the same material).

 This concludes our section on going through the many terms used when discussing the material used in creating vinyl, mesh, and fabric banners.
 Let’s now dive a little deeper and cover each type of banner offered and their main material characteristics.

 Vinyl banners are the most durable and commonly used banners for outdoor display purposes.
 Choose between a 13 oz. or 18 oz. vinyl to print on, depending on your intended use.
 Typically, the heavier the material, the greater the durability.

 Thirteen ounce (13 oz.) vinyl is your best bet for everyday display.
 Don’t let a lightweight material fool you; this banner is impressively durable and versatile.
 Case in point, our 13 oz. vinyl material is the same material used for billboards!